Call Center Business Plan Template

 Hiring Plan

-[Founder’s Name] will serve as the Manager and President of the company.
-In order to launch the business, we need to hire the following personnel:
+[Founder’s Name] will serve as the President of the company.
+In order to launch the business, [Company Name] will need to hire the following personnel:

 IX.
 Financial Plan